tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 ### Storage/Output Format

+The storage and output format for status events differs from what was initially ingested only with respect to the `reason` field for `status`-type events.
+(Also, the `previous` field will not actually be stored.
+Instead, it is used simply as a verfication mechanism.)
+The storage and output format combines the `reason` codes for each of the events making up a `status` tuple.
+In all cases, the `reason` field is an object with keys that corresponded to the `status` (i.e., `suspended` or `resumed`) and values chosen from the sets of appropriate reason codes for each `status`.

 The storage and output format for status events is essentially a mirror except the `previous` field will not actually be stored.
 Instead, it is used simply as a verification mechanism.

 #### Example: Event submitted with previous that exists